itsjbe/chisel/README.md

     specify a time with a unit, for example '5s' or '2m'.
 Defaults to '25s' (set to 0s to disable).

-    --proxy, Specifies another HTTP server to proxy requests to when chisel receives a normal HTTP request.
+    --backend, Specifies another HTTP server to proxy requests to when chisel receives a normal HTTP request.
 Useful for hiding chisel in plain sight.